-Unlike China and Russia, the United States is not currently developing hypersonic weapons for use with a nuclear warhead.
+Unlike programs in China and Russia, most U.S. hypersonic weapons are to be conventionally armed.
 As a result, U.S. hypersonic weapons will likely require greater accuracy and will be more technically challenging to develop than nuclear-armed Chinese and Russian systems.
-Indeed, according to one expert, "a nuclear-armed glider would be effective if it were 10 or even 100 times less accurate [than a conventionally-armed glider]" due to nuclear blast effects.
+Indeed, according to one expert, "a nuclear-armed glider would be effective if it were 10 or even 100 times less accurate [than a conventionally-armed glider]" due to nuclear blast effects.22